-If you ever want to increase or decrease the font size of the lines on the page you can use the Adjust Font slider at the bottom right hand side of the exercise screen.
+If you ever want to increase or decrease the font size or adjust the font of the lines on the page you can use the Adjust Font Size and Style above the “Timing Requirements”.

 You can work on a timing as much as you want.
 We will display your top three scores in the Best Scores section.
 You’ll see your speed and errors in the following format (ex.
 44/3 = 44 WPM with 3 errors).

 It is very possible that your instructor has enabled the Timer Timeout feature.
 Generally it is set to 2 or 3 seconds.
 How does this work?
 Here we go… when you start typing our program calculates the time between keystrokes.
 If at any time that time is greater than the Timer Timeout setting then your a popup will appear telling you that the timing was reset and you will need to restart.
 Just click the X or Close and you can restart on the line.